goofy2k/MIDI-sequencer/docs/syncing of gui controls.md

 ### Steps for implementation

 The implementation steps are listed here.
 The complete implementation depends on a chain of events / handlers.
-The steps are not necessarilly implemented in the order of the list.
-It is prbably wise to start with the tail (4.), then implement the head (1.) and then "glue" those parts together in the sequencer app (2. and 3.)

 1. Synth app: Write messages with parameter values to NimBLE characteristics in the synth app
 2. Sequencer app: Receive parameter characteristics from synth in the sequencer app
 3. Sequencer app: Send parameter values to Nodered
 4. Nodered flow: Set controller layout to match with received value

+The steps are not necessarilly implemented in the order of the list.
+It is probably wise to start with the tail (4.), then implement the head (1.) and then "glue" those parts together in the sequencer app (2. and 3.).

+As the sequencer already contains the NimBLE server role, the starting point is to re-use that.
+Currently the initiation of the server is done in a part that was added to the NicMidi lib.
+Because of the need for re-use of the server, it is probably wise to make NimBLE server initialization in the sequencer independent of NiCMidi.